eygraber/gh-merge-queue/README.md

 - Rings a bell with a linear backoff on error.
 - Dry run mode to print the commands that would be executed without running them.
 - Automatically enables auto-merge for the pull requests.
+- Allows specifying a command to run before pushing to GitHub.

 ## Usage